pedrocarrico/pimon/README.md

 ```

 This will setup your raspberry pi and deploy the application.
-The username and password for the basic_auth in the production environment will be asked in the
-first deploy.
 To start and stop the application you have the usual:
 ```
 cap deploy:start